Slidely VR Gallery

 Since designing for VR was different from the other products I had crafted before, the challenging part was to switch to 3D mindset.
 Due to a lack of experience with the simulation tools, I had to translate 2D layouts to the 3D space.

-Lucky enough I was working with the talented engineer being keen on Virtual Reality and exploring Unity Engine in his free time.
+Fortunately, I collaborated with a talented engineer who was already exploring Unity and VR in his own time.
 We used some models from the asset store as environment bases fine-tuning them and created all the interfaces from the ground up.

 Im_Menu-Bar-2x